kevintruong/til/Synchronization-4-The-Critical-Section-Problem.md

 ## What is the Critical Section Problem?

-As already discussed [here] (todo link), there are critical parts of our code that can only be executed by one thread at a time.
+As already discussed [[Synchronization-3-Working-with-Mutexes-And-Semaphores]], there are critical parts of our code that can only be executed by one thread at a time.
 We describe this requirement as 'mutual exclusion'; only one thread (or process) may have access to the shared resource.

 In multi-threaded programs we can wrap a critical section with mutex lock and unlock calls: